-Any visible-spectrum application of ultrashort laser pulses must overcome a fundamental challenge: red light travels quicker through transparent materials like glass than blue light.
+Any visible-spectrum application of ultrashort laser pulses must overcome a fundamental challenge: red light travels more quicker through transparent materials like glass than blue light.
 As a result, when an ultrashort laser pulse passes through a glass lens, the tightly packed light wavelengths disperse, rendering the beam useless.
 For decades, optical experts have struggled with the problem of chromatic dispersion.
-The majority of today’s solutions include extra components that enhance the size and bulk of optical devices.
+Most of today’s solutions include extra components that enhance the size and bulk of optical devices.
 Researchers have now created a silicon coating that can counteract the effects of dispersion when applied to the surface of a glass lens.

 The method is adaptable to diverse spectrum regions and applications, leading to quick application in traditional optics and optical setups.
 The ultra-thin silicon coating consists of carefully engineered silicon pillars that capture and store red light for a brief period before re-emitting it.
 The slower-moving blue light can catch up thanks to this momentary halt.